Disney worker, teachers among 160 arrested in Florida human trafficking investigation: sheriff

 WINTER HAVEN, Fla.
-(WFLA) — The Polk County Sheriff’s Office and other agencies arrested 160 people in a seven-day operation focused human trafficking in its area.
+(WFLA) — The Polk County Sheriff’s Office and other agencies arrested 160 people in a seven-day operation focused on human trafficking in Florida.

 Deputies said the arrests from “Fall Haul 2” included school teachers, a state corrections officer, and a Disney employee.
 Twenty-six of those charged were said to be married men, and 15 of the arrests involved people from outside of Florida.

 One of these out-of-state arrests included a deputy police chief from Georgia, Jason DiPrima, who allegedly tried to hire an undercover detective pretending to be a prostitute with $180 and a pack of White Claw.
-During a Friday press conference, Sheriff Grady Judd said DiPrima has since resigned from his position and condemned him for embarrassing the Cartersville Police Department and his family.
+During a Friday press conference, Sheriff Grady Judd said DiPrima has since resigned from his position with the Cartersville Police Department.

 DiPrima wasn’t the only government employee to be arrested.
-A corrections officer with Lake Correctional Institution, 24-year-old Keith Nieves of Orlandom was also arrested after trying to have sex with a prostitute who turned out to be an undercover detective, according to the sheriff’s office.
+A corrections officer with Lake Correctional Institution, 24-year-old Keith Nieves, of Orlando, was also arrested after trying to have sex with a prostitute who turned out to be an undercover detective, according to the sheriff’s office.

-“He’s in the jail as a jail bird like the jail bird he watches,” the sheriff said.
+“He’s in the jail as a jail bird like the jail birds he watches,” the sheriff said.

 Judd said when deputies took Burke into custody during their sting, he become very emotional and said he was already out on criminal charges.

-The sheriff’s office said Carlos Gonzalez, 36, of Davenport was a Math teacher at New Dimensions High School in Osceola County.
-According to Judd, Gonzalez said he was just going to give the two prostitutes money and leave without having sex, but he was arrested anyway.
+Judd said 34-year-old math teacher Carlos Gonzalez claimed he was just going to give the two prostitutes money and leave without having sex, but he was arrested anyway.

-The other teacher was John Layton, 26, of Gotha, who worked as a physical education teacher at West Orange High School in Orange County.
-The sheriff’s office said he was caught after trying to pay an undercover $40 for a sex act.
+The other teacher, 26-year-old John Layton, works as a physical education instructor at West Orange High School in Orange County.
+The sheriff’s office said he was caught after trying to pay someone undercover $40 for a sex act.

 Judd said during the arrest, Layton asked how long it would take because he had track practice in the morning.